Asclepias: sowing, planting and care

 - Water thoroughly.

-Continue watering regularly until the plant establishes and resumes growth.
+Continue to water regularly until the plant establishes and resumes growth.

-It is also possible to plant milkweeds in a pot or trough.
+It is also possible to plant milkweeds in a pot or planter.
 For this, choose a large, deep container (milkweeds’ root system is well developed).
-Place a drainage layer, then a light potting compost, and plant.
-Backfill around it and water.
+Place a layer of drainage material, then a light potting compost, and plant.
+Backfill around and water.

 Asclepias tuberosa